jordan-i-jones/Hello-World-in-Solidity/README.md

  ```
  truffle test ./test/hello_eth_salon.js
  ```
- Congradulations you know how to write a smart contract in Solidity.
+ Congradulations you know how to write a smart contract in Solidity!
+You can play around witht the _message_ and keep testing the smart contract.
+Try it out by replacing "Hello Ethereum Salon!" with "I know testing of a contract!!"